jgribble2/Python_Data_Project/README.md

    - Python remains the most consistantly demanded skill throughout the year, with slight dips in MArch and September
    - SQL and R both remain constant throughout the year, yet both experience a decrease in demand from August to September
    - The demand for SAS and Tableau seems to be neck and neck from month to month, with only Tableau experiencing the same September dip as the other skills

+### 3. How well do jobs and skills pay for data scientists?
+   - To identify the highest-paying roles and skills, I only got jobs in the United States and looked at their median salaries.
+First though, I looekd at the salary distributions of common data jobs like data scientists, data engineers, and data analysts to get an idea of which jobs are paid the most.
+   - View my notebook with detailed steps in the 3.4_Salary_Analysis.ipynb section!